sympy/SymPEPs/Equations.md

 1. All the proposed behaviors except for those associated with `solve` being implemented in [PR 19749](https://github.com/sympy/sympy/pull/19479).
 2. The `solve` features will be implemented after step 1 is completed.
+3. Acceptance of lists of equations by `.subs()` will be implemented in parallel with or after the solve features.

 ## Alternatives